 - (27) Councillor Carden stated that having lived in Portslade all his life and having recently researched its history he was aware of the many fine buildings which had been lost.
 This was true of the city as a whole, when buildings were demolished they were lost forever, he did not consider that a sufficiently compelling case had been made for the loss of this building. - (28) Councillor Gilbey stated that she had concerns that the proposed access arrangements were not suitable for those with mobility problems and did not consider that issues relating to disabled access had been given sufficient consideration.
 Councillor Gilbey also considered that it was not appropriate for one listed building to be judged against another - (29) Councillor Randall agreed stating that it was not the role of the Committee to argue about whether or not in their view no 15 North Street should have been listed.
 English Heritage had listed this building as part of a group in concert with Puget's Cottage, regarding them as being of equal worth.
 He did not feel that it had been demonstrated that options of providing another entrance into that part of the Lanes without demolishing the listed building had been explored sufficiently.
 He therefore supported the officer recommendation that both applications should be refused. - (30) Councillor Littman agreed stating that this building was the oldest remaining in North Street and that as such the presumption that it should be protected was very important.
-It could not be replaced and he supported the officer recommendation. - (31) Councillor Mac Cafferty stated that he had listened with interest to all that had been said and was grappling with the issues involved.
-He understood the importance of the presumption that listed buildings should be preserved, and that such buildings had merit architecturally whether they were "beautiful" or not.
-In this case that needed to be weighed against the acknowledged substantial public benefits which would result from the proposed scheme.
-Overall, the development was exciting and would mark the next chapter in the history of the Lanes.
-Having considered the points put forward very carefully he considered that in this case substantial public benefits would result from the proposed scheme which would outweigh the loss of 15 North Street. - (32) The Legal Adviser to the Committee, Hilary Woodward advised that should Members be minded to approve either/both applications the decision would need to be "Minded to grant"; so far as planning permission was concerned this would need to be "Minded to Grant" subject to the Planning and Building Control Applications Manager approving any necessary s106 planning obligations and conditions in consultation with the Chair of the Committee.
-In respect of any Listed Building Consent this would be "Minded to Grant", subject to a) the Secretary of State deciding not to call the application in for his own determination and if so b) the Planning and Building Control Applications Manager approving any necessary conditions in consultation with the Chair of the Committee. - (33) A vote was taken on application BH2015/00575 and the officer recommendation was not carried on a vote of 7 to 5. - (34) Councillor Kennedy proposed that the application be minded to grant on the grounds set out below, this was seconded by Councillor C Theobald.
+It could not be replaced and he supported the officer recommendation. - (31) Councillor Mac Cafferty, the Chair stated that having considered the points put forward very carefully he considered that in this case substantial public benefits would result from the proposed scheme which would outweigh the loss of 15 North Street. - (32) The Legal Adviser to the Committee, Hilary Woodward advised that should Members be minded to approve either/both applications the decision would need to be "Minded to grant"; so far as planning permission was concerned this would need to be "Minded to Grant" subject to the Planning and Building Control Applications Manager approving any necessary s106 planning obligations and conditions in consultation with the Chair of the Committee.
+In respect of any Listed Building Consent this would be "Minded to Grant", subject to a) the Secretary of State deciding not to call the applications Manager approving approving and if so b) the Planning and Building Control Applications Manager approving approving any necessary conditions in consultation with the Chair of the Committee. - (33) A vote was taken on application BH2015/00575 and the officer recommendation was not carried on a vote of 7 to 5. - (34) Councillor Kennedy proposed that the application be minded to grant on the grounds set out below, this was seconded by Councillor C Theobald. - (35) A recorded vote was then taken and Councillors Mac Cafferty, the Chair, Davey, Hyde, Kennedy, Simson, C Theobald and Wells voted that they were minded to grant planning permission.
+Councillors Carden, Gilbey, Littman, Randall and Robins voted that the application be refused.

-- (35) A recorded vote was then taken and Councillors Mac Cafferty, the Chair, Davey, Hyde, Kennedy, Simson, C Theobald and Wells voted that they were minded to grant planning permission.
-Councillors Carden, Gilbey, Littman, Randall and Robins voted that the application be refused. - 177.2 RESOLVED That the Committee resolves for the reason set out below, that it is MINDED TO GRANT planning permission subject to the Planning and Building Control Applications Manager approving any necessary s106 obligations and conditions in consultation with the Chair of Planning Committee.
+177.2 RESOLVED - That the Committee resolves for the reason set out below, that it is MINDED TO GRANT planning permission subject to the Planning and Building Control Applications Manager approving any necessary s106 obligations and conditions in consultation with the Chair of Planning Committee.